 These financial statements are prepared on a going concern basis.
-After making reasonable enquiries and assessing all data relating to the Company's liquidity, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future and do not consider there to be any threat to the going concern status of the Company.
+After making reasonable enquiries and assessing all data relating to the Company's liquidity, including considering the net current liability position as at 31 December 2024, the directors consider that the Company has adequate resources to continue in operational existence for the foreseeable future and do not consider there to be any threat to the going concern status of the Company.